Promising - One study

 Identification from Forensics

 Antrobus and Pilotto (2016) examined how many incidents were solved from the enhanced collection of forensic evidence at the 6-month follow-up period.
 The study authors found a statistically significant difference between groups in that treatment group officers were more likely than control group officers to get an identification based on collected forensic evidence.
-The treatment group made identifications in 21 percent of the cases in which forensic samples were taken, whereas the control group made identifications in approximately 10 percent of crime scenes where forensic samples were taken.
+The treatment group made identifications in 21 percent of all incidents attended, whereas the control group made identifications in approximately 10 percent of all incidents attended.

 Solved Burglary Incidents

 At the 6-month follow-up period, there was a statistically significant difference in the proportion of burglary incidents that we solved, with treatment group officers solving more cases than control group officers.
-The treatment group solved 25.8 percent of cases, whereas the control group solved 18.5 percent.
+The treatment group solved 25.8 percent of cases of all incidents attended, whereas the control group solved 18.5 percent of all incidents attended.

 Antrobus and Pilotto (2016) conducted a randomized controlled trial to evaluate the effects of procedural justice and an enhanced forensic approach on solved burglary cases in Queensland, Australia.
 For this study, burglary was defined as gaining access to a closed part of a building or other premise by use of force, with the intent to steal goods.
 All active forensic officers (n = 72) in the Brisbane Police Region, the capital of Queensland, participated in the study.
 The experimental group of officers (n = 36) received the improved forensic-response training.
 The control group of officers (n = 36) conducted business as usual; they were not required to attend every crime incident, they collected two samples of DNA per incident, and they did not have access to additional forensic resources such as the shoeprint identification system.